harche/harche.github.io/_posts/2025-10-15-kubernetes-cuda-ipc-permissions.md

 *Author: [Harshal Patil](https://github.com/harche){:target="_blank" rel="noopener"}*

----

-# CUDA IPC on Kubernetes: the permissions I wish I knew

 I went down a rabbit hole trying to get CUDA Inter-Process Communication (IPC) working reliably in Kubernetes, without throwing security out the window.
 I tested four real setups, flipped every permission I could, broke things on purpose, and kept notes on what actually mattered.

 This post is the write-up I wish I had at the start.
 It keeps all the gritty details, but tells the story like a human who has had `cudaIpcOpenMemHandle()` stare back with "invalid argument" at 2 a.m.